JArthurJohnston/story-teller/README.md

 # Environment Setup

+---Installing Teapot---

 1	Download and unzip the latest version of Pharo smalltalk.
 Once downloaded run the pharo shell script.
-2	Once inside the image, open a playground and run the following to download the teapot REST library:
+2	Once inside the image, open a playground (Ctrl+O+W) and run the following to download the teapot REST library:

 ``
 Gofer it